money-on-chain/RDOC-Contract/integration.md

   });
 ```

-## Example redeeming all DOC with Truffle
+## Example code redeeming all RDOC

-You can see [here](#redeeming-rdocs) how RDOC's redeemption works.
 In the following example we will show how to invoke redeemAllStableToken using Money on Chain contract.
-We
+As a condition to do this the Moc contract must be paused().
+Check the [RDOC redeemption section](#redeeming-rdocs) for more details.
-will use TestNet network.
+We will use **truffle** and **testnet network**
 You can find code examples into _/examples_ dir.
 First we create a new node project.

 ```